top of page

 Collecting it at the right time is critical to getting the best and most effective colostrum.
 Many companies buy colostrum collected much later in the process because it is significantly less expensive but will not be as beneficial.
 Many companies have even begun producing colostrum products from milk collected many days after, which will have virtually no benefit but is very profitable.

 After harvesting the colostrum, what is left after giving the calves what they need, the whole colostrum should be placed in refrigerated, sterilized stainless steel tanks.
-It then needs to be flash pasteurized at the lowest possible temperature for fifteen seconds to kill off any pathogenic microbes, but not long enough or at a high enough temperature to damage the fragile compounds, ideally, at about 72 degrees Celsius.
-Some companies use cheaper, higher heat pasteurization methods for a longer time, which can damage critical bioactive compounds.
+It then needs to be flash pasteurized at the lowest possible temperature for fifteen seconds to kill off any pathogenic microbes, but not long enough or at a high enough temperature to damage the fragile compounds, ideally at about 72 degrees Celsius.
+Some companies use cheaper, higher-heat pasteurization methods for a longer time, which can damage critical bioactive compounds.

 It is not legal to sell raw colostrum capsules or powder in the United States.
 Any company claiming to sell raw versions is not being honest.